ramank775/git-utils/README.md

 # git-utils

 A collection of useful Git utilities to streamline your workflow.
-This repo contains scripts for tasks like cleaning up merged branches, syncing feature branches with the base branch, and more.
+This repo contains scripts for tasks like cleaning up merged branches, viewing branch-specific changes, and more.

 ## Features

-- **`git purge-branches`**: Automatically purges branches that have been merged into the main branch.
+- **`git purge-branch`**: Automatically purges local branches that have been deleted from the remote.
+- **`git changes`**: Shows commits in your current branch that aren't in the base branch.
 - **More tools coming soon**: Feel free to contribute new utilities for your Git workflow!

 ## Installation